blocklet/media-kit/.aigne/doc-smith/docs/api-reference-uploader-utility-functions.md

 ### `initUppy(uppyInstance)`

-This is a powerful function that enhances a standard Uppy core instance with custom methods, event handlers, and improved logic tailored for the Blocklet environment.
+This function enhances a standard Uppy core instance with custom methods, event handlers, and improved logic tailored for the Blocklet environment.
 It's automatically used by the `<Uploader />` component but can be used manually if you are creating your own Uppy instance.

 **Key Enhancements:**